-Α. To retain any property, real or personal, to carry on any business in which I may have an interest, and to invest and reinvest in any property, real or personal, all as my Executor may determine, without regard to any requirement for diversification;
+A. To retain any property, real or personal, to carry on any business in which I may have an interest, and to invest and reinvest in any property, real or personal, all as my Executor may determine, without regard to any requirement for diversification;

-33 This Article grants specific powers to the Executor.
-These are broad powers designed to ensure maximum flexibility in the administration of your estate.

-- B. To sell, grant options with respect to, or dispose of, any property, real or personal, for cash or on credit, with or without security, upon the terms that my Executor may determine; - C. To lease any property, real or personal, for any period, upon the terms (including options for renewal) that my Executor may determine, and to improve or take any other action with respect to real property; - D. To borrow money for any purpose, from others or from any Executor, with or without security, and to mortgage or pledge any property, real or personal;34 - E. To employ agents, brokers, attorneys, accountants, custodians and investment advisors (including any individual Executor), and to treat their compensation as an administration expense; - F. To sell any property, real or personal, to any Executor or beneficiary at fair market value; and - G. To make any distribution or division of property wholly or partly in kind, whether or not pro rata, using specific assets or undivided interests therein.35
+B. To sell, grant options with respect to, or dispose of, any property, real or personal, for cash or on credit, with or without security, upon the terms that my Executor may determine;

+C. To lease any property, real or personal, for any period, upon the terms (including options for renewal) that my Executor may determine, and to improve or take any other action with respect to real property;

-FIFTH: Where a party to any proceeding with respect to my estate has the same interest as a person under a disability, it is not necessary to serve legal process on the person under a disability.36
+D. To borrow money for any purpose, from others or from any Executor, with or without security, and to mortgage or pledge any property, real or personal;

+E. To employ agents, brokers, attorneys, accountants, custodians and investment advisors (including any individual Executor), and to treat their compensation as an administration expense;

+F. To sell any property, real or personal, to any Executor or beneficiary at fair market value; and

+G. To make any distribution or division of property wholly or partly in kind, whether or not pro rata, using specific assets or undivided interests therein.